-Feminization of your marijuana plants is one of the best ways to ensure a successful harvest.
-There are a number of methods you can use to feminize your plants, including silver thiosulfate, colloidal silver, and rodelization.
-If you have completed a successful harvest, well done!
-You have been able to keep your marijuana plants healthy and thriving — and that is probably all you wanted to do up until this point.
-But what if we told you the next time around could get you an even higher yield?
-Feminizing marijuana plants is one way to do this.
-Keep reading to find out how to do just that.
+Feminization of your weed plants is one of the ways to ensure a successful harvest.
+You can use this methods to feminize your plants, including colloidal silver, silver thiosulfate and rodelization.
+If you completed your harvest, that means you have been able to keep your cannabis plants healthy — and that is probably all you wanted to do.
+Feminizng cannabis plants is one way to achieve this.

 Making feminized weed seeds

-The females will start developing a couple weeks after that.
+The females will start developing its flowers a couple weeks later.
 You can identify female plants by their buds, which are white and resemble cactuses.
-The buds will grow steadily for around a month until they are heavy, aromatic, sticky, and much bigger.

-This means that you should actively decide which females you want to fertilize and which you want for your particular harvest.
-If you are only going for a successful harvest, then you should simply remove the male plants as soon as you are able to identify them.
+You have to decide which female plants you want to pollinate and which you want to leave un pollinated to grow buds.
+If you are only going after quality buds, then you should remove the male cannabis plants as soon as you are able to identify them.

-Making seeds is easiest when you are growing indoors.
-The best way to fertilize your plants is to begin by taking one male out separately and changing its lighting patterns.
-The females should still have 24 hours of light per day, but change your male’s lighting to 12 hours of light and 12 hours of darkness.
-This is what “tricks” the male plants into entering its flowering phase and then begin producing pollen.
-Once you start seeing the pollen being produced, simply get some pollen from the flowers with a piece of paper and seal it in an envelope.
-Store it in the freezer to maintain freshness.
+The best way to polinate your female cannabis plants is to take one male out and change its lighting cycle.
+The females plants should have 24 hours of light per day, but change your male plants lighting cycle to 12 hours of light and 12 hours of darkness.
+This is what makes the male plants go into flowering phase and then begin producing pollen.
+Once they start producing pollen, simply collect it from the flowers with a piece of paper and seal it.
+You can store it in the freezer to maintain freshness.

 The females should be kept vegetating for as long as possible.
-Only when you finally decide your females are ready to flower should you use the stored pollen.
-Choose which female you would like to reproduce — preferably one that has had a successful growing season or exhibits qualities that you prefer — and then “paint” the pollen (mixed with water) onto just one of the female’s cola.
+When you decide your females are ready to flower, use the stored pollen.
+Choose which female you would like to reproduce — and then “brush” the pollen (mixed with water) onto just one of the female’s plants cola.

-After about half a week, start exposing your female plant to 12 hours of sunlight and 12 hours of darkness.
-Make sure you are aware of the seeds’ progress so you can remove them at the ideal time.
-When they are mature enough to remove, they will be some shade of brown.
+After about half a week, change your female plant light cycle to 12 hours of light and 12 hours of darkness.
+When the seeds are mature enough to remove, they will be a shade of brown.
 Just remove them with your fingers and freeze them in a (clearly labeled) container.
 They will remain fresh for as long as you keep them in the freezer.

-There are several methods for doing this, or you can simply purchase feminized marijuana seeds online.
-The company should be reputable, however, or else it may end up being a waste of money.
+There are several methods for doing this, one of it is simply buying feminized cannabis seeds online.
 If you prefer to do it yourself, you can pick from the following methods: silver thiosulfate, colloidal silver, and rodelization.

 You should only subject one or a few of your female plants from the same strain to this treatment.
 They should be nearly mature when you apply the STS.
-All you have to do is separate the chosen plant from the rest of your plants, spray it with the STS, and then put it back where it was to grow.
-It will begin appearing stressed, turn brown, and will generally appear unhealthy.
-After less than a week, however, it will start to perk up — in just one month it will have become male.
+All you have to do is separate the chosen plant from the rest, spray it with the STS, and then put it back where it was to grow.
+It will begin appearing stressed, turn brown, and will apppear unhealthy.
+After less than a week, however, it will start to perk up — in just one month it will become male.

 Pure silver and distilled water are the main ingredients you will need to successfully carry out this method.
 Simply put the pure silver (also called colloidal silver) into the distilled water, and then spray it onto the female plants.
 They will start forming male pollen sacs, which have the effect of a regular male’s pollen sacs but are actually genetically female.